 -Supermarkets often use labels to identify items that they sell

 There are many ways to be a savvy shopper, but one of the best is to know the meaning of all those labels you see at the grocery store.
-When you know what they really mean, you can make better decisions about what goes into your cart—and your body.
+When you know what they compared mean, you can make better decisions about what goes into your cart—and your body.

 1. "Light" or "lite" means 30 percent fewer calories or half the fat in comparison to the regular product.